- 1 Best On Ear Headphones 2019

 And the P5 has the sound to back that quality hardware statement.
 40mm drivers produce a clean and smooth reproduction.
 Highs are articulated accurately and detailed, and a pronounced mid-range gives a satisfying fullness to music.

 Regarding functionality, the P5 covertly places the detachable cable jack behind the earpad (it’s secured by a magnetic connection you can simply pull away).
 However, the shape/fit of the jack is proprietary, so you cannot use third-party cables.
+This slight error is build quality is fixable.
 Generously, Bowers & Wilkins includes an additional cable with an in-line remote and mic.

 #4 Pick Grado SR80e